Wearing brace, Dolphins' Tannehill returns to practice field

 DAVIE, Fla.
-(AP) -- Miami Dolphins quarterback Ryan Tannehill has returned to the practice field, but he's not taking part in team drills yet.
+(AP) -- Miami Dolphins quarterback Ryan Tannehill has returned to the practice field and thrown passes on the side, but he's not taking part in team drills yet.

 Tannehill wore a cap, T-shirt and left knee brace while watching his teammates at the start of Thursday's workout for the regular-season finale Sunday against New England.

-He has been sidelined since Week 14 with a strained MCL and ACL and won't play this week, but there's a chance he'll return at some point in the postseason.
+He has been sidelined since Week 14 with a strained MCL and ACL and won't play this week, but there's a chance he'll return at some point in the postseason .

+Coach Adam Gase said Tannehill will rejoin the lineup ''when I feel comfortable with what the doctors are telling me - that we're not going to have any kind of injury that could prevent him from hurting his chances to play next year.
+We're going to be very smart.''

 The Dolphins (10-5) play their first playoff game in eight years next week.
 They've gone 2-0 with Matt Moore filling in for Tannehill.

-When Tannehill was first hurt, the Dolphins feared a torn ACL, but he avoided surgery and has been on the sideline for the past two games.
+When Tannehill was first hurt, the Dolphins feared a torn ACL, but he avoided surgery.
+He has been on the sideline the past two games, and gave teammates feedback at practice.

+''Any time somebody makes a mistake, he can help them,'' Gase said. ''It's basically having another coach on the field.''

 ---